 STAY IN TOUCH WITH THE LATEST TRENDS IN DESIGN

-Established companies sustain technologies whereas smaller companies disrupt the status quote.
+Success is a long way to go if you are a small business, established companies sustain technologies whereas smaller companies disrupt the status quote.
 Dilemma Zone is where these emerging technologies become known.
-Failure to act fast at this point has caused companies to vanish.
+Failure to act fast at this point has caused companies’ success to vanish.
 RIP Kodak.
-From Apple: The Innovators Dilemma article written by Max
+From Apple: The Innovators Dilemma article was written by Max

 The assumption here is that the departments collaborate to deliver a final product/service.
 Although this dynamic is rational and expected, there’s another equally powerful force in current which contradicts our assumption.

 Each department is pressured to deliver results based on the defined Key Performance Indicators (KPIs).
 What this gives birth to is the result-oriented mentality which leads to internal competition and neglecting customer needs.

 From the bird’s eye view, each department is in the business of improving their own KPIs by few margins every sprint.
 How about the customers’ needs?
 Not a priority if it doesn’t help to improve the KPIs.